facebook/stylex/apps/docs/blog/2023-12-05-introducing-stylex.md

 ## How does Meta use StyleX?

-StyleX has became the preferred way to style components for every web surface within Meta.
+StyleX has become the preferred way to style components for every web surface within Meta.
 StyleX is used to style React components for every major external and internal product at Meta including Facebook, WhatsApp, Instagram, Workplace, and Threads.
 It has changed the way we author components, and resolved the